tillitis/tkey-verification/README.md

 - Vendor public keys, see the `VendorPubKeys` constant.

+- Sigsum configuration including the Sigsum submit keys which replaces the old vendor public keys, see the `SigsumConf` and `PolicyStr` constants.

 - A database mapping known hardware revisions (first half of the Unique Device Identifier) to their expected firmware size and hash.
   See the `FirmwaresConf` constant.